googlefonts¶

 Rationale:

-Variable font family directories kept in the google/fonts git repo may include a static/ subdir containing static fonts.
-These files are meant to be served for users that still lack support for variable fonts in their web browsers.
+Variable font family directories kept in the google/fonts git repo may include a static/ subdir containing static fonts, if manual hinting is used on these fonts.
+Otherwise, the directory should be removed.

 Rationale: